ALBERT STADLER (1923-2000)

 Stadler’s work is included in the collections of the American Embassy, Berlin, Germany; Brooklyn Museum; the Carnegie Museum of Art, Pittsburgh; the Corcoran Gallery of Art, Washington, D.C.; the Government Research Corporation, Washington, D.C.; the H. J. Heinz Company, Pittsburgh; the Kresge Art Center, Michigan State University, East Lansing, Michigan; the Montana Historical Society, Helena; the National Steel Corporation, Pittsburgh; the Rhode Island Museum, Providence; the San Francisco Museum of Modern Art; the University Art Museum of Texas, Austin; the United States Information Service, Washington, D.C.; Williams College Museum of Art, Williamstown, Massachusetts; and Yellowstone Art Center, Billings, Montana.

-1942, Undergraduate, University of Pennsylvania, Philadelphia
+1923, New York City1942, Undergraduate, University of Pennsylvania, Philadelphia

 1946-50, Bachelor of Fine Art, University of Florida, Gainesville

 1982-84, Adjunct Professor, Hunter College, New York